 “Covered Services” has the meaning provided in G.S.
 18C-901(4).

 “Day” means a calendar day, unless otherwise specified in the Rule.
+In computing any period prescribed or allowed by the Rule, the day of the act, event, or default from which the designated period begins to run shall not be included.

 “Director” has the meaning provided in G.S.
 18C-103(3).

-“Event Corruption” means an intentional arrangement, act or omission aimed at an improper alteration of the result or the course of a sports competition or event in order to remove all or part of the unpredictable nature of the aforementioned sports competition with a view to obtaining an undue advantage for oneself or for others.
-By way of illustration, Event Corruption includes, but is not limited to, instances of: bribery, Match-Fixing, Spot-Fixing, misuse of insider information, officiating abnormalities, or any illegal, immoral or unethical activity that attempts to deliberately distort the result of a sporting contest or event for the personal material gain of one or more parties involved in that corrupting activity.
+“Event Corruption” means an intentional arrangement, act, or omission aimed at an improper alteration of the result or the course of a sports competition or event in order to remove all or part of the unpredictable nature of the aforementioned sports competition with a view to obtaining an undue advantage for oneself or for others.
+By way of illustration, Event Corruption includes, but is not limited to, instances of: bribery, Match-Fixing, Spot-Fixing, misuse of insider information, officiating abnormalities, or any illegal, immoral, or unethical activity that attempts to deliberately distort the result of a sporting contest or event for the personal material gain of one or more parties involved in that corrupting activity.

-“Fantasy contests” means fantasy or simulated games or contests in which one or more fantasy contest players compete and winning outcomes reflect the relative knowledge and skill of the fantasy contest players and are determined predominantly by accumulated statistical results of the performance of individuals, including athletes in the case of sporting events.
-Fantasy contests do not include any of the following contests:

-based on proposition wagering or contests that involve, result in, or have the effect of mimicking proposition wagering or other forms of Sports Wagering;

-in which an Individual chooses, directly or indirectly, whether individuals or a single real-world team will surpass an identified statistical achievement, such as points scored;

-in which an Individual submits a fantasy contest team which does not involve the knowledge, skill, input, or control of such person;

-in which an Individual submits a fantasy contest team composed of:

-a single individual;

-the entire roster of a real-world team; or

-solely individuals who are members of the same real-world team; or

-in which an Individual fantasy Player does not compete against at least one other Individual fantasy Player.
+RESERVED FOR FUTURE USE

 "Independent Testing Laboratory" means a laboratory which: